websiteduck/IgniteXT-Demos/README.md

 ### To use:

 1. Copy demo files to a fresh install of IXT Framework.
-2. In config.json, change "BASEURL": "/" to whatever directory you installed the demos to.
-For instance, if the demos are in /var/www/ixtdemos, change the line to "BASEURL": "/ixtdemos/"
+2. In config.json, change "BASE_URL": "/" to whatever directory you installed the demos to.
+For instance, if the demos are in /var/www/ixtdemos, change the line to "BASE_URL": "/ixtdemos/"
 3. Go to URL, e.g. http://localhost/ixtdemos

 ### IgniteXT Demo Project utilizes the following projects: